-As a consequence of the increase in deposits, there was an increase in Level 1 liquid assets of + MXN 31 Mn.
+As consequence of the increase in deposits, there was an increase in the Level 1 liquid assets amounted to +MXN31.

-(e) Concentration of financing sources
+(d) Concentration of financing sources

-One of the great strengths of the Institution is the quality of its funding, which is diversified by type of clients, instruments and markets.
+One of the great strengths of the Institution is the quality of its funding, which is diversified by type of clients, instruments, and markets.
 With regard to deposits, there is an extensive network of both retail and wholesale clients.
 This attraction of deposits is supplemented and strengthened with local and international issues, over different terms, and constant access is maintained with debt markets.
-The table in next page shows the Institution's funding structure at the end of December 2020.
+The following table shows the Bank's funding structure at the end of December 2020:

-Sources of financing (December 2020) % of total liabilities Customers' deposits Collateralized financing Securities Subordinate obligations Money market Interbank 73% 14% 5% 6% 1% 1% Total 100% ====
+Sources of financing (December2020) % of total liabilities Clients' deposits Collateralized financing Securities Subordinate obligations Money market Interbank 73% 14% 5% 6% 1% 1% Total 100% ====

-(f) Exposures in financial derivatives and possible margin calls.
+(e) Exposures in financial derivatives and possible margin calls.

-Exposure, according to current local exposure guidelines in derivatives for the LCR corresponds to a contingent outlay of transactions involving derivative financial instruments (LBA: Lookback Approach) is detailed below:
+Exposure, according to current local exposure guidelines in derivatives for the LCR corresponds to a contingent outlay of transactions involving derivative financial instruments (LBA: Look Back Approach) is detailed on the next page.

 Description 4Q-20

 Net outlay of derivatives to 30 days plus contingent outlay

 (LBA) \$ 18,556

+=====

-Note that during the fourth quarter of 2020 the Institution ended with the option to use the benefit related to the calculation of the Look Back Approach provided for in the exceptions to the General Regulations on the liquidity requirements for Banks (Liquidity Regulations), issued on April 8, 2020 jointly by the Commission and the Central Bank.
+Note that during the fourth quarter of 2020 the Bank ended with the option to use the benefit related to the calculation of the Look Back Approach provided for in the exceptions to the General Regulations on the liquidity requirements for Banks (Liquidity Regulations), issued on April 8, 2020 jointly by the Commission and the Central Bank.
 Specifically, in the Look Back Approach section, institutions are given the option to exclude the month of March 2020 from the calculation and for a period of six months as of February 28, 2020, a period that was extended by six months more, until March 1, 2021.

-(g) Mismatch of foreign currencies
+(f) Mismatch of foreign currencies